cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

   that the `name` property of a `WindTurbine` should be part of a view called `WindTurbine`.
 * **View Property**: This column is used to specify what the property should be called in the view.

+#### Linage from Information Spreadsheet
+* **Class (linage)**: This column is the same as the class column in the Information Sheet from David.
+It is kept to make it clear how the properties are related to the classes in the Information Sheet from David.
+* **Property (linage)**: This column is the same as the property column in the Information Sheet from David.
+It is kept to make it clear how the properties are related to the properties in the Information Sheet from David.

+A typical use case were these columns become useful is when Alice decides to rename a property and/or class to comply with the requirements of CDF.
+In this case, she can use the `Class (linage)` and `Property (linage)` columns to keep track of the original names.

 <a id="dms-architect-containers-sheet"></a>
 ### The <code>Container</code> Sheet